 But how?

-Ephemeral Interfaces are those where interaction surfaces aren’t fixed entry points anymore, but temporary structures that materialize around intent and context, dissolving once their task is complete and leaving behind the distilled learnings of the exchange.
+Ephemeral Interfaces are those in which interaction surfaces aren’t fixed entry points anymore, but temporary structures that materialize around intent and context, dissolving once their task is complete and leaving behind the distilled learnings of the exchange.

 Imagine this: instead of opening a fixed app layout, you tell your device what you want to do.
 You say, or even think: